lee-lindley/PdfGen/README.md

 package header for an example of a comprehensive anonymous block that could do all "the needful" in lieu of a public procedure.

+### Security

+If you will be granting EXECUTE to *PdfGen* and *as_pdf3* to other schema owners, consider that they can inject code that will run as your schema owner unless the packages are defined with Invoker Rights.
+This implementation does so with **AUTHID CURRENT_USER**.
+You may have reasons to comment those out, such as wanting the caller to have privs to write to a particular directory without granting it directly.
+Just be aware that they can do ANYTHING in that callback procedure that your schema owner can do.

 ### General Purpose Headers and Footers

-Also provided are simplified methods for generating gneral purpose page headers and footers.
+Also provided are simplified methods for generating general purpose page headers and footers.
 You can use these procedures as a template for building your own page_proc procedure if they do not meet your needs.